SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Related Work

-Alternatively, large-scale textured reconstructions can be recovered from camera images alone via SfM.
+Alternatively, textured reconstructions can be recovered from camera images alone via SfM.
 Given the correspondences between images, a SfM system~\cite{schoenberger2016colmap} can optimise a set of camera poses, camera intrinsics, and 3D sparse feature points.
 This can then be used by a MVS system~\cite{furukawa2010dense} to compute dense depth for each frame and in turn to create a dense 3D point cloud.
 Compared to lidar, cameras are much more affordable, and also provide texture and colour.
 However, the performance of visual reconstruction method depends on environmental conditions, and the quality of feature matching.
-This makes the resultant reconstruction less reliable in scenes that contain repetitive patterns, low-texture surfaces, dynamic objects, poor lighting conditions and non-Lambertian materials.
+This makes the resultant reconstruction less reliable in scenes that contain repetitive patterns, low-texture surfaces, poor lighting conditions and non-Lambertian materials.

 When the scene to be reconstructed is large-scale (e.g., urban districts or multi-room indoor environments), computer memory becomes a limiting factor.
-Attempting to map a large scene while constraining output map size will result in a lower resolution reconstruction, which results in a map that lacks detail.
+Attempting to map a large scene while constraining the output map size might result in a lower-resolution reconstruction lacking detail.
 A common strategy to extend dense reconstructions to large-scale areas is to divide the scene into submaps~\cite{bosse2003atlas}.
 For visual reconstruction with many thousands of images~\cite{agarwal2011building}, a submapping approach can significantly reduce computation time and memory requirements.
 One approach used in large-scale MVS is the submap partitioning~\cite{furukawa2010towards} which groups images into clusters while not degrading the final resultant reconstruction.
 After partitioning, each submap should be filtered and merged into one unified model.
 For online lidar mapping systems, the motivation for using submapping techniques is to accommodate loop closure corrections into the already-built map (Occupancy grid or TSDF).
 These systems construct submaps that are attached to a pose graph~\cite{ho2018virtual,reijgwart2020voxgraph,wang2022strategies}, and can deform each submap by reoptimising the pose graph upon loop closure.